 Veterans should contact the federal agency personnel office where they are interested in working to find out about opportunities.
 Veterans must submit a copy of a letter dated within the last 12 months from the Department of Veterans Affairs or the Department of Defense certifying receipt of compensation for a service-connected disability of 30 percent or more.

-- established a new redress system for veterans, modeled after the one in the Uniformed Services Employment and Re-Employment Rights Act of 1994;
+• established a redress system for veterans modeled after the one in the Uniformed Services Employment and Re-Employment Rights Act of 1994;

 Veterans’ Appeal Rights

 Veterans who believe that they have not been properly accorded their rights have several different avenues of complaint, depending upon the nature of the complaint and the individual’s veteran status: